EOSIO/eos/docs/10_utilities/05_eosio-blocklog.md

 link_text: eosio-blocklog
 ---

-`eosio-blocklog` is a command-line interface (CLI) utility that allows node operators to perform low-level tasks on the block logs created by a `nodeos` instance.
-When launched, `eosio-blocklog` can perform one of the following operations:
+`eosio-blocklog` is a command-line interface (CLI) utility that allows node operators to perform low-level tasks on the block logs created by a `nodeos` instance. `eosio-blocklog` can perform one of the following operations:

 * Convert a range of blocks to JSON format, as single objects or array.
 * Generate `blocks.index` from `blocks.log` in blocks directory.